DanFeinstatIGNCodeFoo9/Front-End---IGN-Code-Foo-9/README.md

 This project showcases a responsive front end news feed build in react and leveraging the react-spring library for physics based spring animations.

+In case there's an issue with building and compiling the code, I've included a link to a live demo here: https://floating-forest-71981.herokuapp.com/

 ##Getting Started

 Clone this repository to your machine.